absurditiesmedia/newliteracy-blog/src/content/post/basic-operation-astro-static-site-generator-blog.md

 since those two changes are unrelated and it's easy to rollback individual commits, its not so easy to pick out a specific change from within a commit containing several.

-Anyway... now you've commited your change, but **git** is what is known as a distributed version control system.
+Anyway... now you've commitred your change, but **git** is what is known as a distributed version control system.
 There's no central repository, you can specify a copy of the repository as **origin** and that's usually what is done, but when you make a commit, this is only committed to your local copy of the repository. (older version control systems did not store a local copy).
 Nowadays we have one more step.
 And that is to run

 ```bash
 git push
 ```
-which will push all your changes to the url specified as the **origin**. you can make as many commits as you like before pushing, so it's adviseable to orgainize them.
+which will push all your changes to the url specified as the **origin**. you can make as many commits as you like before pushing, so it's advisable to orgainize them.
 Later on we can get into the merits of branching, but for now this should be a sufficient introduction to a whole bunch of concepts.

 Congratulations, you can now operate a website and many of the moving parts.
 If you are able to comprehend this guide, when the job market improves there should be plenty of jobs that pay anywhere from $25-$45/hr that you're now qualified to perform.
 You're welcome.
 Keep me in mind when you're shopping for that BMW, moneybags. **BTC: bc1qy2tqwljvv85uppxmlmnxmqlpc7dpaqe87h2ywm**